Chrono-Tech/middleware-waves-blockprocessor/README.md

 2) by hands: just clone the repo, do 'npm install', set your .env - and you are ready to go

 #### About
-This module is used for updating balances for registered accounts (see a description of accounts in [block processor](https://github.com/ChronoBank/middleware-waves-blockprocessor)).
+This module is used for watching new blocks and txs for registered on platform users (please, check out - how you can register new user via [rest api](https://github.com/ChronoBank/middleware-waves-rest))).

 #### How does it work?